 During play sessions with other pups, or with you, you may notice your pup's humping behavior for the first time.
 No, it's not about sex.
 And no, it doesn't say anything about a pup's sexual orientation.
 Puppies are just beginning to learn how to play and respond to other dogs and they have not yet acquired many play moves.

-The state of high arousal is both physiological and psychological, and when a dog experiences this strong emotional state, intense behaviors—like humping—may occur.
-If your dog is exhibiting additional signs of stress, it's time to change the environment or take them some place that's less stressful.
+The state of high arousal is both physiological and psychological, and when a dog experiences this strong emotional state, intense behaviors—such as humping—may occur.
+If your dog is exhibiting additional signs of stress, or even if it's just humping but you've learned over time that humping is a sign of excessive stress for your dog, it's time to change the environment or take your dog to a place that's less stressful.

-There are situations where stress hormones, like cortisol and adrenaline, may rise in your dog and need relief.
+There are situations where stress hormones, like cortisol and adrenaline, may increase in your dog's body and the dog needs relief.
 Humping can relieve the buildup of those hormones.
-Other times when a dog becomes stressed he might engage in displacement behaviors, sort of like when humans head scratch or mess with their hair when nervous.
-For dogs, displacement behaviors can include yawning, sniffing, obsessively itching—or humping.
-If a dog frequently feels stressed, the behavior may become compulsive.
+There are also other behaviors that may pop up when a dog is stressed.
+When a dog becomes stressed he might engage in displacement behaviors, sort of like when humans head scratch or mess with their hair when nervous.
+For dogs, displacement behaviors can include yawning, sniffing, obsessively itching—and, alas, humping.
+If a dog frequently feels stressed, the displacement behavior (whether humping or other behavior) may become compulsive.

-Of course, dogs that are the prime age for breeding will engage in behaviors such as humping and mounting.
-Intact males and females may engage in humping and show other changes in behavior such as the need to go potty more, agitation, whining and barking, and pacing.
+Of course, dogs that are prime breeding age may engage in behaviors such as humping and mounting.
+Intact males and females may engage in humping and show other changes in behavior such as the need to go potty more, as well as agitation, whining and barking, and pacing.
 When humping is in fact sexually motivated, it will occur alongside courtship behaviors.

 Certain medical problems can increase the incidences of humping in dogs, including UTIs, urinary incontinence, and skin allergies.
 If your dog's humping is accompanied by licking or chewing near the genital area, it's time to visit the vet.